 Federline’s teaching career began in 1997 as a second grade teacher in Noel, Mo.
 She joined Union in 1999 at Boevers Elementary teaching kindergarten and first grade.
 During her time at Boevers, she served on various committees and in many leadership roles.
 She was named their Teacher of the Year in 2002-2003.
 Federline was named administrative intern for Roy Clark Elementary School in the summer of 2012 and became assistant principal in the summer of 2014.
 She moved to Jarman as assistant principal in 2017 before returning to Roy Clark in 2019.

 Federline earned her bachelor’s degree in elementary education from Northeastern State University in 1997.
 She earned a master’s degree in early childhood education in 2004 and elementary principal certification in 2012, both from Northeastern State University.

 Federline is married to a Union alumni and has two daughters who attend Union Public Schools.
 In her spare time, she enjoys singing, watching old movies, spending time with friends and being creative.

-Becky King joined Union Public Schools in 2018 as an administrative intern at Rosa Parks Elementary.
-She was named assistant princiipal in 2019.
+Becky King was named assistant principal in 2019, after serving as an administrative intern at Rosa Parks Elementary in 2018.

 King holds a master’s of science degree in educational leadership studies from Oklahoma State University and bachelor’s of science degrees in elementary education and deaf education from the University of Tulsa.
 She also obtained her National Board Certification as a middle childhood generalist in 2003 and again in 2013.